Stinson Model A: Australia

 A non-flying scale replica was built for a 1987 television movie account of the 1937 McPherson Ranges disaster, The Riddle of the Stinson, in which two survivors of the crash were rescued by Bernard O'Reilly.

 Outside Australia

-Outside Australia, examples of the Stinson Model A remained in service in such far-flung corners of the globe as Korea and Alaska for some years.
-One example still survives, having crashed in Alaska in 1947, recovered and rebuilt in 1979, it passed to the Alaska Aviation Heritage Museum in 1988 and then to Greg Herrick's Golden Wings Flying Museum in Minneapolis, Minnesota.
+Outside Australia, examples of the Stinson Model A remained in servicefor some years in such far-flung corners of the globe as Korea and Alaska.
+One example still survives, having crashed in Alaska in 1947.
+Recovered, and rebuilt in 1979, it passed to the Alaska Aviation Heritage Museum in 1988 and then to Greg Herrick's Golden Wings Flying Museum in Minneapolis, Minnesota.
 The aircraft is now located at the Mid America Flight Museum-Ohio Wing in Urbana, Ohio.